 Hydrogenated vegetable oils are widely used in the food industry to improve the taste and texture of processed foods.

-What contains Hyrdrogentated vegetable Oils?
-Virtually all refined and processed foods
+What contains Hydrogenated vegetable Oils?
+Virtually all refined and processed foods:

 Brominated vegetable oil has been linked to health hazards including nervous system damage, headaches, skin and mucous membrane irritation, fatigue, and loss of muscle coordination and memory, according to the EWG.
 The ingredient can also accumulate in the body over time.